suneet-s/incubator-druid/docs/querying/sql.md

 the `UNNEST` functionality available in some other SQL dialects.
 Refer to the documentation on [multi-value string dimensions](multi-value-dimensions.html) for additional details.

+> Because multi-value dimensions are treated by the SQL planner as `VARCHAR`, there are some inconsistencies between how
+> they are handled in Druid SQL and in native queries.
+For example, expressions involving multi-value dimensions may be
+> incorrectly optimized by the Druid SQL planner: `multi_val_dim = 'a' AND multi_val_dim = 'b'` will be optimized to
+> `false`, even though it is possible for a single row to have both "a" and "b" as values for `multi_val_dim`.
+The
+> SQL behavior of multi-value dimensions will change in a future release to more closely align with their behavior
+> in native queries.

 ### NULL values

 The `druid.generic.useDefaultValueForNull` [runtime property](../configuration/index.html#sql-compatible-null-handling)